I'm sure that somewhere, on some message board or maybe even in the archives of this very website, you can find my 2014 roster predictions.

 More importantly is his understanding of game shapes - where and how it's being played out - and how to involve the creators ahead of him.
 He's not yet an elite ball-winner, but that's actually a less important role than how he shields the central defense and moves the ball quickly and accurately to the flanks.

-In a lot of ways, he's the next Kyle Beckerman.
+If he figures out how to defend, he's the next Kyle Beckerman.
 And since Beckerman was the best US player in 2014, I'm hoping that gives Trapp the inside lane for 2018.

 Edu, meanwhile, has shown his continued willingness and ability to play anywhere in midfield or the back line.
 I still remember him best, however, for his role in all those 2010 comebacks, acting as a true No. 6 to free up Bradley to move forward.
 He gets the nod here ahead of guys like Danny Williams and Perry Kitchen.